Preservation - State Highway Pavement Condition (Non-backbone) - WisDOT MAPSS Performance Improvement Program

 Pavement quality is impacted by material quality, adequacy of pavement design, traffic loading, improvement and maintenance history, age, and environmental factors such as temperature and moisture.
 The department considers all these factors when using asset management tools and strategies to determine investment levels and steward highway improvement funding.

-The 2019–2021 biennial budget increased funding to the State Highway Rehabilitation (SHR) program by over $320 million which continued into the 2021–2023 biennial budget by maintaining purchasing power in the SHR Program.
-This commitment continues into the 2023-2025 budget with an additional $164 million to the program.
-These actions will allow the department to continue to maintain system conditions and potentially improve overall system health in the future.
+Recent biennial budgets have increased funding to the State Highway Rehabilitation (SHR) program, including increases of $320 million in the 2019-21 budget, $164 million in the 2023-25 budget, and $387 million in the 2025-27 budget.
+Sustained investment in the SHR program will allow the department to continue to maintain and potentially improve system conditions, provided purchasing power is also maintained into the future.
 WisDOT uses department-wide asset management strategies to guide investments.
 This includes a pavement management system that incorporates a strategic combination of best value and viable low-cost fixes that optimize system pavement health.
-The department’s pavement condition program continues to utilize a state-of-the-art pavement condition survey system.
-These efforts, along with ongoing pavement research and materials testing, help to ensure the department continues to maximize the long-term health of the state highway system.
+The department's pavement condition program condition program continues to utilize a state-of-the-art pavement condition survey system.
+These efforts, along with ongoing pavement research and material testing, help to ensure the department continues to maximize long-term system health.